Template Mode Hierarchies for Binary Black Hole Mergers: Matched Filtering and Detection Reach

 where $h_+$ and $h_\times$ denote the two polarization strains of general relativity. $h_+$ and $h_\times$ depend on a parameter vector $\vec{\xi}$.
 Some of the components in $\vec{\xi}$ are parameters intrinsic to the system, such as the binary eccentricity, \bh{} masses and spins; others are external parameters like the binary orientation and its distance to the detector.
 In addition, the signal $s$ depends on the characteristics of the detector through the response or {\it antenna pattern} functions $F_+$ and $F_\times$~\cite{PhysRevD.63.042003}.
 For an interferometer with arms oriented along the $x$ and $y$ axes, these functions read

 where the angles $(\bar\theta, \bar\phi)$ are the location of the binary system in the sky of the detector and $\psi$ the polarization angle.
 A detector is optimally oriented if a signal arrives with $\bar\theta = 0$ or $\pi$ and $\bar\phi=0$.
-On the other hand, the detector is blind for signals with $\bar\theta=\pi/2$, arriving from directions aligned with the arms of the interferometer.
+On the other hand, the detector is blind for signals with $\bar\theta=\pi/2$ and $\bar\phi$ any of $\{\pm \pi/4, \pm 3\pi/4\}$, that is, arriving from directions in the plane of the interferometer and directly between the arms.
 With a network of interferometers, the issue of detector blindness can be alleviated~\cite{2011CQGra..28l5023S,2011arXiv1112.3092K}.
 For this reason, our focus will be on ``intrinsic'' source orientation effects, which depend only on the direction of propagation of the \gw{.} That is, the signals arriving at the detector will be

 In Eq.~(\ref{eq:recievedSignal2}), the angles $(\theta, \phi)$ give the direction of propagation of the \gw{} pointing to the detector from a reference system located at the source, $r$ is the distance between the source and the detector, and the vector $\vec{\xi}_b$ denote the parameters intrinsic to the binary (spins, masses and eccentricity).
 For the present study, the reference system used at the source is the one used to carry out the \nr{} simulations.
 That is, the reference system has its origin at the center of mass of the binary, and has its $z$-axis aligned with the orbital angular momentum at the start of the simulation.